Stabilizing the singularity swap quadrature for near-singular line integrals: Numerical experiments

 are the so-called Stokeslet and doublet, respectively.

 To apply the SSQ method, we split the integrand according to its singular behavior

 where

-For a target point located a distance $d$ from $\Gamma$, the standard SSQ method computes the quadrature weights for each term $I_1$, $I_3$, and $I_5$ using the standard monomial or Fourier basis.
+For a target point located a distance $d$ from $\Gamma$, the standard SSQ method computes the quadrature weights for each term $I_1$, $I_3$, and $I_5$ using the standard monomial or Fourier basis through the adjoint formulation described in Section \ref{sss:standard_adjoint}.
 We refer to this baseline approach simply as SSQ.
-In practice, when the SSQ formulation is used, the adjoint approach of \cite[Section 2.2.2]{AFKLINTEBERG2021} is used for the monomial basis and \cite[Section 2.4]{afKlinteberg2024} for the Fourier basis.
-Here, quadrature weights are computed for the specific target point, kernel, and curve $\Gamma$, and can then be reused to evaluate the integral for \textit{any} new density $\boldsymbol{\sigma}$.

-In contrast, the strategy we refer to as translated SSQ (TSSQ) replaces the standard basis with the modified (translated) basis whenever significant cancellation is expected.
-Numerical experiments indicate that $1/|\rr|$ ($m=1$)-type singularities do not incur significant cancellation error, so for $I_1$ we retain the standard basis.
-For the more singular terms $I_3$ and $I_5$, however, we switch to the modified bases whenever the approximate cancellation error of Remark~\ref{rem:cancellation_errest} exceeds the target tolerance.
+The strategy referred to as translated SSQ (TSSQ) replaces the standard basis with the modified (translated) one according to the criteria outlined in Section~\ref{ss:when_to_use_mod_basis} and employs the stabilized adjoint formulation described in Section \ref{sss:stablized_adjoint}.
+In practice, this is done only for the $I_3$ and $I_5$ terms, since numerical tests indicate that the $1/|\rr|$ ($m=1$) singularity does not incur significant cancellation error.

 In all numerical experiments, following \cite{AFKLINTEBERG2021}, we set $\boldsymbol{\sigma}(\yy)=\yy$ and $\varrho=10^{-3}$.
 The error in evaluating $\uu(\xx)$ is computed as the maximum componentwise absolute error between the numerical and reference solution, normalized by the maximum norm of the reference solution.
 This quantity is referred to as the \textit{relative error}.
+The reference solution is computed using the same adaptive quadrature approach as in \cite{AFKLINTEBERG2021}.
+For a given target point $\xx$, panels are recursively subdivided until each panel $\Gamma_i$ satisfies $\min_{\yy\in\Gamma_i}|\xx-\yy|~\geq~H\eta_i$, where $H$ is a refinement parameter and $\eta_i$ denotes the arc length of $\Gamma_i$.
 Note that with $\varrho=10^{-3}$, targets with $d<10^{-3}$ lie inside the fiber and are not physically relevant.
 We nevertheless include such cases in our tests, since they provide a challenging stress test of the quadrature and remain relevant for the Stokeslet contribution.